Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 When looked upon these sets, the first set that contains **any** function with the corresponding name and conforming types is picked.

-### Function values and `invoke` convention

-According to TODO(), a special function (be it a member or an extension function) called `invoke()` containing an operator modifier can be used as the call operator, making it indistinguishable from a normal function call.
-This means, among other things, that a property of an appropritate type can be called as a function an must participate in overload resolution.

-A particular case of this are the values of function types or extension function types.
-These are not special, as they are just a syntax sugar for interface types defined in the standard library.

-This all means that for a function call (both with or without an explicit receiver) if there exists a property with the same name as this function, it does participate in overload resolution in the following way:

-* The property is looked for using the same rules it uses for normal functions
-    * For a property found, an additional overload resolution looking for operator `invoke` for this property is performed;
-* The resulting overload candidate sets are ordered in the same fashion the candidate sets for normal functions are ordered, but are not united with them;
-* The resulting ordering involves mixing both candidate set orders, putting every property-based candidate set after the corresponding function candidate set;
-* The winning set is chosen and the most specific function is found as before.

 ### Choosing the most specific function from the overload candidate set